gcalab/files/Methods in Molecular Biology/Viruses/ReadMe.md

 new_name = 'your desired name for the sliced region' io.save(out + region + '/' + new_name, ResSelect()) #example output path that saves regions (e.g: region1, region2, in a directory) and uses ResSelect to slice out desired region before saving the structure
 ```

+<ins>Using US-align to analyze regional structural deviations:</ins>
-After you have your sliced regions you will need to analyse them further using [USAlign](https://www.aideepmed.com/US-align/).
+After you have your sliced regions you will need to analyse them further using [US-align](https://www.aideepmed.com/US-align/).
-This can be achieved in two ways: 1) With Superposition and 2) Without Superposition. ([USalign Help Page](https://www.aideepmed.com/US-align/help/))
+This can be achieved in two ways: 1) With Superposition and 2) Without Superposition. ([US-align Help Page](https://www.aideepmed.com/US-align/help/))

 ##### With Superposition (Does not use *'-se'*)
 ```